ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2025-02-11-lake-hodges.md

 I spotted a female Belted Kingfisher perched atop the rusted remains of a tree-like steel beam in a marshy section near the pump station.
 I love these noisy, opinionated creatures.
 An illustration of one hangs on a wall in my study at the church.

 I watched as she scanned the water for fish.
 Then, after a few minutes, she took to flight, crossing to the other side of the lake.
+I followed her with my binoculars until she passed beyond their reach.

 <figure>
     <img src="https://cdn.ryanlwentzel.com/assets/img/photos/20250210-IMG_0351.webp" alt="Near the pump station at Lake Hodges">